LibrariesHacked/librarieshacked.github.io/_posts/2022-06-30-library-fines.md

 Loss of income was more understandable - removing fines will reduce the income coming into the library.
 It may be more efficient: some services have discovered that they spent as much time collecting and managing fines as the income amounted to, as well as increasing stock levels.
 But it would still be an initial loss.

 The difficulty of losing that income needs to be weighed up against the cost of living crisis.
-That income is not from wider local government funds - it is directly from library users that will need it for essentials like utilities, clothes, and food.
-Fines aren't in anyone’s household budget, but can be a demand that comes at any time, largely through them simply forgetting to renew their books.
+That income is not from wider local government funds - it is directly from library users that need it for essentials like utilities, clothes, and food.
+Fines aren't in anyone’s household budget, but can be an sudden and unexpected demand, largely caused by simply forgetting to renew a book.

 A fine can quickly escalate to large amounts.
 Why would someone return books to the library if they were going to have to pay £20 for being late, and they need that to feed their family?
-It's more likely they will abandon going to the library.
+It's more likely they'll stop using the library.

 ## Research on fines

-To get a better idea of the situation in UK libraries I completed a data collection exercise gathering the following information from all services:
+To get a better idea of the situation in UK libraries I gathered the following information from all services:

 * Fines collected from children
 * Fines collected from adults